pedrib/PoC/advisories/Pwn2Own/Austin_2021/flashback_connects/flashback_connects.md

 .ascii "/bin/shX"
 ```

 When the shellcode executes it will create a TCP socket listening at `5.5.5.1:4445` and duplicate `stdin, stout, stderr` to that socket file descriptor.
-After receiving a connection, an `execve()` syscall is called that spawns a `/bin/sh` (`busybox sh`) and we can enjoy our beautiful `root` shell!
+After receiving a connection, the `execve()` syscall is called, which spawns `/bin/sh` (`busybox sh`) and we can enjoy our beautiful `root` shell!

 ## Exploit log